Dada: History

 Dada emerged from a period of artistic and literary movements like Futurism, Cubism and Expressionism; centered mainly in Italy, France and Germany respectively, in those years.
 However, unlike the earlier movements Dada was able to establish a broad base of support, giving rise to a movement that was international in scope.
 Its adherents were based in cities all over the world including New York, Zürich, Berlin, Paris and others.
 There were regional differences like an emphasis on literature in Zürich and political protest in Berlin.

+Some sources propose a Romanian origin, arguing that Dada was an offshoot of a vibrant artistic tradition that transposed to Switzerland when a group of Jewish modernist artists, including Tristan Tzara, Marcel Janco, and Arthur Segal settled in Zürich.
+Before World War I, similar art had already existed in Bucharest and other Eastern European cities; it is likely that Dada's catalyst was the arrival in Zürich of artists like Tzara and Janco.

 Prominent Dadaists published manifestos, but the movement was loosely organized and there was no central hierarchy.
 On 14 July 1916, Ball originated the seminal Dada Manifesto.
 Tzara wrote a second Dada manifesto, considered important Dada reading, which was published in 1918.
 Tzara's manifesto articulated the concept of "Dadaist disgust"—the contradiction implicit in avant-garde works between the criticism and affirmation of modernist reality.
 In the Dadaist perspective modern art and culture are considered a type of fetishization where the objects of consumption (including organized systems of thought like philosophy and morality) are chosen, much like a preference for cake or cherries, to fill a void.

 The shock and scandal the movement inflamed was deliberate; Dadaist magazines were banned and their exhibits closed.
 Some of the artists even faced imprisonment.
 These provocations were part of the entertainment but, over time, audiences' expectations eventually outpaced the movement's capacity to deliver.
 As the artists' well-known "sarcastic laugh" started to come from the audience, the provocations of Dadaists began to lose their impact.
 Dada was an active movement during years of political turmoil from 1916 when European countries were actively engaged in World War I, the conclusion of which, in 1918, set the stage for a new political order.